kamaryos/kamaryos.github.io/_posts/2019-03-09-Hello-World.md

 Since ray tracer is very suitable for OOP programming and its properties(inheritance...), I used the advantage of it while implementing my ray tracer.
 I constructed objects for the shapes and I also defined ray as a object for more appropiate inputs to my functions.

 While implementing the ray tracer, most of the time I encountered problem because of the mathematical mistakes that I forget.
-But the most tricky part in this part of the ray tracer is implementing the transparent objects in ray tracer, I had several mistakes and images differences in my implementation.
+But the most tricky part in this part of the ray tracer is implementing the transparent objects in ray tracer, I have several mistakes and images differences in my implementation.
+I am unable to solve the problem related to the reflection in the glass object because of that the cornellbox_glass image is not quite true.
+In addition to that, the same problem gives differences in scienceTree as well.

 While implementing my raytracer, I mainly used the our lecture notes, Fundementals of Computer Graphics , pbrt and scratchpixel introduction notes.
 ### Future Tasks
 ---
+* Solving Transparency
 * Multisampling
 * Accelaration Structures
 * Distirbution Ray Tracing(Depth of Field, Glossy Reflection, Soft Shadows)